 How it performed: Worked moderately well when rubbed or when pressed and lifted.
 Best on the light lines of graphite, not so well on the dark.
 Fine on press and lift for coloured pencil lightening.
 Fine on removing the graphite under pigment liner pens and didn’t lighten the ink.
 Removed the graphite under the watercolour with a bit more damage to the paint than the one above.
 Felt abrasive.

 Faber Castell Putty Rubber

-Great reviews: not crumbly, not oily, comes in plastic box to stay clean.
+Great reviews: not crumbly, not oily, comes in a plastic box to stay clean.

 First kneading: very smoothly, was easy to start, easy to knead, held together well, got fuzzy at the edges.
 Soft.
 Second kneading of small piece next day: fine.